-Services Inclusion in Negative list (it means outside the scope of service tax) Exclusion from Negative list (it means taxable unless exempted from service tax) Remarks 1) Services provided by Govt. or local Authority All services provided by Govt., in terms of their Sovereign right to business entities. • Grant of mining licenses • Audit of Comptroller and Auditor General, etc. Speed post, Express Parcel post, Life insurance and agency services carried out on payment of commission Services in relation to vessel or an aircraft Transport of goods and passengers Support services.
-Reverse charge applicable in case of support services Examples: Adv.
+Services Inclusion in Negative list (it means outside the scope of service tax) Exclusion from Negative list (it means taxable unless exempted from service tax) Remarks 1) Services All services provided by • Speed post, Reverse charge provided by Govt., in terms of their Express Parcel applicable in case Govt. or Sovereign right to post, Life of support services local business entities. insurance and Examples: Adv.

+Authority Grant of mining licenses Audit of Comptroller and Auditor General, etc. agency services carried out on payment of commission • Services in relation to vessel or an aircraft • Transport of goods and passengers • Support services.
 Service, Construction Works contract, Renting of movable or immovable property, Security Testing and analysis.
-(2) Services All type of services Services provided to Services provided provided by RESERVE BANK OF INDIA (RBI) provided by RBI.
-RBI. banks to RBI taxable.
+(2) Services provided by RESERVE BANK OF INDIA (RBI) All type of services provided by RBI.
+Services provided to RBI.
+Services provided banks to RBI taxable.
 (3) Services Provided by a foreign diplomatic mission located in India All type of services.
 NIL Service provided to a foreign diplomatic mission located in India is exempt from service tax.